New Beith, Queensland: Geography

+Most of the locality's eastern boundary aligns with the Sydney–Brisbane rail corridor.

+Round Mountain is in the south-east of the locality (27.7801°S 152.9479°E) rising to 154 m above sea level.

-Large parts of New Beith are undeveloped, particularly around Round Mountain.
-A majority of the locality's eastern boundary aligns with the Sydney–Brisbane rail corridor.
-Residential housing has been established in the north east corner of New Beith.
-The southern and eastern half of New Beith lies within the Logan River catchment while the north and west of New Beith belong to the Oxley Creek catchment.
+The southern and eastern half of New Beith lies within the Logan River catchment while the north and west of New Beith belongs to the Oxley Creek catchment.

+The land use is rural residential housing in the north of the locality with grazing on native vegetation and some horticulture in the south of the locality.

 History

 The name New Beith is a reference to the town of Beith, Ayrshire, Scotland, the home town of Cecelia, wife of Richard Tyson Wilson, an early European settler.

 New Beith State School was opened in March 1916 with 18 students and teacher Gladys Heany, but closed on 9 July 1950 as the combined numbers with Greenbank State School were not sufficient to support two schools in the area.
+It was at 606-610 New Beith Road (27.7425°S 152.9425°E).

 Formerly in the Shire of Beaudesert, New Beith became part of Logan City following the local government amalgamations in March 2008.